sanderisbestok/ExtremeNet/README.md

 test.py ExtremeNet

+:warning: **If you are using mobile browser**: Be very careful here!

 # ExtremeNet: Training and Evaluation Code
 Code for **bottom-up** object detection by grouping extreme and center points:
 ![](readme/teaser.png)